 INT./EXT.
 RYAN’S CAR – I75 – SUNNY DAY

-That same Skynyrd TUNE, and Ryan sings along.
+That same Skynyrd TUNE, and YOUNG RYAN (24) sings along, tapping the beat on the steering wheel.
 He’s wearing a pressed shirt and a loose tie.
-He’s young.
-He’s excited.

 Atlanta’s on the horizon

 The van comes to a stop as the GATE GUARD approaches, happy to see DRIVER.

 We’ll need him this year.